 Jackson is a medium-sized city located in the state of Michigan.
-With a population of 33,133 people and 24 constituent neighborhoods, Jackson is the 39th largest community in Michigan.
-Jackson has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 31,031 people and 28 constituent neighborhoods, Jackson is the 42nd largest community in Michigan.
+Jackson has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-The per capita income in Jackson in 2010 was $15,570, which is low income relative to Michigan and the nation.
-This equates to an annual income of $62,280 for a family of four.
-Jackson also has one of the higher rates of people living in poverty in the nation, with 36.73% of its population below the federal poverty line.
+The per capita income in Jackson in 2018 was $21,701, which is low income relative to Michigan and the nation.
+This equates to an annual income of $86,804 for a family of four.
+However, Jackson contains both very wealthy and poor people as well.

-Jackson is a very ethnically-diverse city.
+Jackson is an extremely ethnically-diverse city.
 The people who call Jackson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jackson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jackson include English, Irish, Polish, and African.
+Important ancestries of people in Jackson include English, German, Irish, Polish, and Italian.

 The most common language spoken in Jackson is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Spanish.